jprante/elasticsearch-jdbc/README.md

 and no effort has been made to determine which interpretation CronExpression chooses.
 An example would be "0 0 14-6 ? * FRI-MON".

+## Obsolete parameters

+In older versions, the following parameters were available.
+THey are no longer supported.

+`driver` - Class name of JDBC river.
+Since JDBC plugin requires JDBC Version 4 (or higher), which is included in Java 6, this parameter is not used any more.

+`poll` - interval for waiting between river invocations.
+Replaced by `schedule`

+`bulk_size` - renamed to `maxbulkactions`

+`max_bulk_requests` - renamed to `maxconcurrrentbulkactions`

+`bulk_flush_interval` - no longer supported, replaced by internal flush invocations

 ## Feeder start

 In the `bin` directory, you find some river/feeder examples.